awsdocs/aws-xray-developer-guide/doc-source/xray-services-appmesh.md

         "retries": 3
       }
 ```

+**Note**
+You can replace the AWS Region with any Region that App Mesh is supported in\.
+For a list of supported Regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.

 For details on running the X\-Ray daemon in a container, see [Running the X\-Ray Daemon on Amazon ECS](xray-daemon-ecs.md)\.
 For a sample application that includes a service mesh, microservice, Envoy proxy, and X\-Ray daemon, deploy the `colorapp` sample in the [App Mesh Examples GitHub repository](https://github.com/aws/aws-app-mesh-examples/tree/master/examples)\.